MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/events-settings.md

 ---
-title: "Set up event administration options and webinar provider accounts (Dynamics 365 for Marketing) | Microsoft Docs"
+title: "Set up event administration options and webinar provider accounts (Dynamics 365 for Customer Engagement for Marketing) | Microsoft Docs"
-description: "Set options for event administration and configure connections to your webinar provider accounts in Dynamics 365 for Marketing"
+description: "Set options for event administration and configure connections to your webinar provider accounts in Dynamics 365 for Customer Engagement for Marketing"
 keywords: "administration; webinar; webinar provider" ms.date: 10/16/2018 ms.service: dynamics-365-marketing